REGISTRATION NOW OPEN FOR 2026

 New understandings, creative tests, unusual presentations and recurring patient presentations continue to drive the learning process.

-SHOULDER PT will offer a subscription service in the future for physiotherapists wanting to access to specialty MSK practice knowledge, skills and regularly updated protocols.
+SHOULDER PT will offer a subscription service in the future for physiotherapists wanting to access specialty MSK practice knowledge, skills and regularly updated protocols.

 CLINICAL MSK EXPERTISE